shacknetisp/fourthevaz/README.md

 #Fourth Evaz
 See the wiki at https://github.com/shacknetisp/fourthevaz/wiki for instructions.
-All modules from the Core and Default modulesets (unless otherwise marked), as well as the core are under the ZLib License (LICENSE.md)
+All modules from the Core and Default modulesets (unless otherwise marked), as well as the core are under the License in LICENSE.md

 Run with: python3 \_\_init\_\_.py
 #Core Dependancies